opendocsg/slw-judgments-backfill/2018_SGHC_125/report.md

 because of any inherent improbabilities.

 30     I accepted that victims of sexual offences may not behave in a stereotypical way.
 Many victims report their sexual abuse early to a family member, friend, the police, or other person in authority.
 However, there is no general rule requiring victims of sexual offences to report the offences immediately or in a timely fashion.
-Instead, the explanation for any such delay in reporting is to be considered and assessed by the court on a case-by-case basis (see _DT v Public Prosecutor_ [2001] 2 SLR(R) 583 at [62]; _Tang Kin Seng v Public Prosecutor_ [1996] 3 SLR(R) 444 at [79]).
+Instead, the explanation for any such delay in reporting is to be considered and assessed by the court on a case-by-case basis (see _DT v Public Prosecutor_ <span class="citation">[2001] 2 SLR(R) 583</span> at [62]; _Tang Kin Seng v Public Prosecutor_ <span class="citation">[1996] 3 SLR(R) 444</span> at [79]).
 While I accept that an omission to report the offence in a timely fashion, in the absence of other evidence, may in certain circumstances make it difficult to establish a case against the accused beyond reasonable doubt, I emphasise that the effect of any delay in reporting always falls to be assessed on the specific facts of each individual case.

 31     The Victim’s behaviour in the present case in continuing with her rope skipping training with the Accused until 2010 may at first blush seem odd given that she was the victim of repeated sexual abuse.
 So was the fact that after one instance of sexual intercourse, she went on to go for training